Presentation: Child with developmental delay or intellectual disability

 - Decide which of the panels best suits the needs of your patient or family.
 For developmental conditions there are a number of available panels, including:

 - R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
-The test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
-Requesting R27 currently requires authorisation from clinical genetics services.
+The test involves whole genome sequencing of a large number of panels simultaneously.

 - Certain conditions, such as imprinting disorders or nucleotide repeat expansion disorders, are not reliably picked up by sequencing tests and require additional specialist tests.
-However, WGS pipelines are currently being optimised to more reliably detect fragile X syndrome.
-If you have a strong clinical suspicion of one of the following conditions, you may wish to undertake more targeted tests (also listed) before considering broader testing.
+However, WGS pipelines are now optimised to detect Fragile X syndrome and therefore testing for this condition can be completed through R29 or R27.

-- R47 Angelman syndrome (methylation testing and multiplex ligation-dependent probe amplification (MLPA));
+- R47 Angelman syndrome: includes methylation testing and multiplex ligation-dependent probe amplification (MLPA)); or

-- R48 Prader-Willi syndrome (methylation testing and MLPA); and/or
+- R48 Prader-Willi syndrome: includes methylation testing and MLPA.

 - For tests that are undertaken using WGS, including R29 and R27, you will need to: